Overview¶

 ...

-Sometimes reads are grouped together in a single file like in the BAM file format where paired end reads are stored in one file. seqspec
+Sometimes reads are grouped together in a single file (e.g., paired-end reads in a BAM). seqspec

 sequence_spec: